 Leave to simmer for two hours.
 You can top up with extra stock during the cooking time if necessary.

-Remove the cooked pork from the stock and allow it to cool, then cut the pork into bite-sized pieces.
+Remove the cooked pork from the stock and allow it to cool, then cut it into bite-sized pieces.

 Heat 2 tablespoons of olive oil in a frying pan and brown the meat on all sides.
 Use a pair of kitchen tongs to help you turn the meat over.